EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 The `max_formula_difference` specification is unusual.
-An aromatic molecular formula is computed for each fragment: it contains the number of aliphatic Carbon and aromatic Carbon atoms, etc. In order for a fragment swap to uccur, the total absolute difference in the two formulae must be 3 or fewer.
+An aromatic molecular formula is computed for each fragment: it contains the number of aliphatic Carbon and aromatic Carbon atoms, etc. In order for a fragment swap to occur, the total absolute difference in the two formulae must be 3 or fewer.
+This could be a difference in 3 in just aliphatic Oxygens, or differences spread across atom types.

 Then follows specification of the molecule filter that is applied to the product molecules before writing.